bbauska/BI-JS-for-webdev/README.md

 And in the body we can say h1 of DOM Selectors.

 If I click on save you can see that we have the output on the web page.
-We are talking about document.getElementById.
+We are talking about <span class="consolas">document.getElementById</span>.
-Here we can have a div and let&apos;s say hello world.
+Here we can have a <span class="consolas">div</span> and let&apos;s say hello world.
-And what we can do is we can create one more div and we can just say hi there.
+And what we can do is we can create one more <span class="consolas">div</span> and we can just say "hi there".

-Now the first div we will just give it an ID of let&apos;s say hello.
+Now the first div we will just give it an ID of let&apos;s hello.
 We want to access this div out of all these elements we want to access the first div of ID hello.
-Here I will have a script tag and I will say document or we can say console.log(document.getElementById) and we can pass the ID name here.
+Here I will have a script tag and I will say document or we can say <span class="consolas">console.log(document.getElementById)</span> and we can pass the ID name here.

 The ID is hello we have to pass it in quotes.
 And now if I click on save let&apos;s go to inspect, let&apos;s go to console and you can see that we have got this div.
 It&apos;s cool, right?
 We have got this on the basis of ID.
-The next one is document.getElementsByClassName.
+The next one is <span class="consolas">document.getElementsByClassName</span>.

 The little difference you will see that it is get elements earlier one was get element.